nikfrank/girsah-adumah/README.md

 when you open the JSON file, your text editor will likely render the Hebrew RTL, and therefore it will read backwards. such is life.

+## futureproofing

+the idea of using a shim is that the core project will evolve and improve, and people may wish to render translated copies of future versions

+also, there's no reason it wouldn't be possible to translate romhack alternate versions using this shim - if there are any added texts, use `node read.js` to read strings out of the assembly source to become available in the front end.

+or to fork this project and use a similar technique to translate other games

+### previous attempts recognition

+https://github.com/Nog-Frog/pokered-girl/ has many translated strings but has not kept up with the core project from when it was forked... it also has translated images (and a girl as the main character), all of which I intend to make available in this project (imagine `node write.js --girl` to build in nekava)

+https://github.com/LIJI32/pokeadom has the typewriter effect for RTL text, which I would like to merge into this project as well.

+to avoid the effect running LTR on RTL text, the `./hebrew-support.patch` applied during build shortcircuits the function which plays the effect so all text appears simultaneously

+my forebearers have shown wisdom and grace in leaving me space to prove myself.